 The College of Agriculture, Food and Environmental Sciences and the Department of Veterinary and Biomedical Sciences are excited to offer a new opportunity for SDSU students interested in veterinary medicine.
 South Dakota State University (SDSU) and the University of Minnesota College of Veterinary Medicine (UMN CVM) are offering a new collaborative Professional Program in Veterinary Medicine leading to a Doctor of Veterinary Medicine degree (DVM).
 Students first complete all their pre-veterinary requirements and apply to the new program for admission to the professional program.
 Students in the professional program complete the first two years of their veterinary medical education at South Dakota State and the final two years at University of Minnesota’s College of Veterinary Medicine on the St. Paul campus.
 The first 20-student cohort will begin classes on the SDSU Brookings’ campus in the Veterinary and Biomedical Sciences Department in August 2021.

-The formal application process for the first class of 20 students will open in the summer of 2020 and applications will be due in early fall 2020.
 The new collaborative program will concentrate on preparing veterinary students for food animal or mixed animal practice.
 An initial set of priority objectives for our new program includes helping to address a growing shortage of food animal veterinarians, creating additional opportunities for South Dakota students to pursue careers across the spectrum of veterinary medicine, while supporting a growing agriculture-based industry in the Upper Midwest and addressing the growing concerns of student debt in veterinary education.
 South Dakota students participating in the new program will pay tuition based on in-state rates, realizing savings of thousands of dollars per student over their entire veterinary education.

 During the first two years of SDSU’s professional school, local and regional veterinary practices will provide opportunities for our students to integrate the fundamental veterinary sciences with the clinical veterinary sciences.